Jahanzaib-rasheed/origin/README.md

-# origin
-Coding Weekend Task 2
+# Coding Weekend Task 2

 This program will need an .xlsx or .xls file. file name should only be "Input".
 For example "Input.xlsx" or "Input.xls" (Note: UPPERCASE I)